jessie14/professionalportfolio/content/project/AWS/index.md

 ---
 title: Predicting Daily Rainfall in Australia
-summary: An ensemble machine learning model built using Big Data solutions and deployed on the AWS platform.
+summary: An ensemble machine learning model built using Big Data technologies and deployed on the AWS platform.
 tags:
   - Machine Learning
 date: '2022-04-30T00:00:00Z'